gnieboer/tsp-redesign/pages/annuity-basics/annuity-benefits-and-limitations.md

 + The amount used to purchase your annuity.
 + The "interest rate index" when your annuity is purchased.

-Use the [Retirement Income Calculator](#) to try out different combinations to get an annuity estimate.
+Use the [TSP payment and annuity calculator]({{ site.baseurl }}/calculators/tsp-payment-and-annuity-calculator/) to try out different combinations to get an annuity estimate.
 The exact amount of your monthly annuity payment cannot be determined until the date of actual purchase.

 ## Providing for beneficiaries